 Ital Vital has been providing a healthy alternative to Scarborough for years.
 Their vegetarian West Indian food and vegan chocolate cheesecake will make your day.

-A hole in the wall right next to one of Bloor’s side street entrances, Salad House makes custom salads with your choice of chicken breasts, smoked salmon, and a wide selection of dressings.
+A hole in the wall right next to one of Bloor’s side street entrances, Salad Days makes custom salads with your choice of chicken breasts, smoked salmon, and a wide selection of dressings.
 They’ve also got a nice selection of ready-made salad you can take to go.

 Walking distance from Ryerson, Suup is a vegan spot under the Aura condo that offers burritos, smoothies and salads with housemade dressings.
 Naturally, they also have a list of gluten-free soups.